aman9980/agilitycms-nextjs-ssr-starter/README.md

-# Agility CMS & Next.js Starter
+# Agility CMS & Next.js Starter for Server Side Rendering (SSR)

-This is sample Next.js starter site that uses Agility CMS and aims to be a foundation for building fully static sites using Next.js and Agility CMS.
+This is sample Next.js starter site that uses Agility CMS and aims to be a foundation for building fully static sites using Next.js and Agility CMS in SSR mode.

 [Live Website Demo](https://agilitycms-nextjs-starter-blog.vercel.app/)